Steven Hewlett Thatchers LimitedSteven Hewlett and his brothers are the fourth generation of their family to work as master thatchers.

 - Roof extensions

-Although thatch became unpopular for a time when improved transportation allowed for cheap slate to become available from Wales for roofing, by the 1920s when Steven’s grandfather took up thatching for a living, it was all the rage.
+Although thatch became out of fashion for a time, when improved transportation allowed for cheap slate to become available from Wales for roofing, by the 1920s when Steven’s grandfather took up thatching for a living, it was all the rage.
 Picturesque thatched country cottages with roses round the door were – and still are – prized as quintessentially English.

 Steven prizes them too.
 He’s been thatching for nearly 40 years, and has lived in a village in Wiltshire all his life, so he knows his business inside and out.
 When it came time to follow the family thatching tradition Steven did not hesitate.
 As he says, who can beat working outdoors in the countryside, taking in the view from the rooftops as he weaves his personal pattern into the ridgeline.